The definitive guide to living and working in the Cayman Islands

 Scuba Diving in Cayman

 As residents of these Islands, we are well aware that the Cayman Islands are world renowned for their incredible scuba diving and snorkelling.
-Underwater visibility is second to none, there are virtually no currents and the seas are warm and calm.
+Underwater visibility is second to none, there are virtually no currents and the Caribbean Sea is warm and calm.
 There are amazing wall dives and beautiful coral reefs and wrecks to discover, all of which are teeming with tropical fish.
-If you are ‘dive-curious’ there are a host of dive operators that can teach you how to dive, improve your skills, take you snorkelling with friendly stingrays and even turn your passion into a career.
+If you are ‘dive-curious’ there are a host of dive operators that can teach you how to dive, improve your skills, or even turn your passion into a career.
 Indeed, the Cayman Islands offer a wealth of opportunities for anyone interested in getting in, under or on the water at every skill level.

 WRECK DIVINGWreck diving in the Cayman Islands is becoming increasingly popular as it provides a dramatic diving experience, as well as attracting thousands of species of fish, beautiful coral and sponges.
 There are a number of spectacular wrecks situated around the Cayman Islands and as more marine life inhabits these sites, the better they get.
 It’s fair to say that the following dive sites should be at the top of any divers’ list.